 If you tire of static sounding longs, or have fallen out of love with shorts ostinatos, this new textural approach to orchestral sampling will breathe new life into your arrangements.
 Join the pioneers of modern concert music and scoring to enter a new league of orchestral composition.

 The library consists of various string, brass and woodwind ensembles, recorded individually and with the Swarm pointillistic approach, using techniques most idiomatic to those instruments, many of which have never been sampled before.
 From bassoon ‘pops’ to horn ‘flutter tongues’, we’ve taken a wide range of techniques and combined them via the Swarm approach to give you a nuanced, three dimensional sound palette to add to your existing orchestra.
 The individual ensemble shorts also further extend your options, enabling you to add a rhythmic element to your work.
 The provision of two reverbs — a tight ‘stage’ sound and a longer more lush ‘hall’ sound — makes blending the Swarms with your existing orchestral libraries a breeze.

 We’ve applied the same no-expense-spared approach to these sessions as any other Spitfire library, this time at one of the most well-stocked and highly-maintained studios on the planet: British Grove.
 Founded by Mark Knopfler, British Grove is one of the few large-scale studios to have been built this century, and its unique vision to combine state-of-the-art technology alongside original pieces (it owns two original and fully-restored EMI desks as used by Sir George Martin and The Beatles) makes it one of the most sought-after studios in the world.

-The signal path featured the Neve 88r console, utilising both the onboard pres as well as the Broadhurst Gardens pres for room mics, and the EMI TG console pres for some of the mid room mics.
+The signal path features the Neve 88r console, utilising both the onboard pres as well as the Broadhurst Gardens pres for room mics, and the EMI TG console pres for some of the mid room mics.
 Transducers included Royers, Ela M, Neumanns and Coles.
 The recording stage is a medium-sized, semi-reverberant room allowing for precise detail, but with enough energy to maintain character and fullness.